90.27% of Tech Employees Act The Same Way

-For those who don’t know me, I’d say that at my core and from a cultural perspective I am quite diverse.
-My origins are from the Caribbean, I look Indian, from the age of 5 I lived with Caucasian parents – true cockneys who were born close to the Bow Bells.
+I’m pretty diverse at my core and from a cultural perspective for those who don’t know me.
+My origins are from the Caribbean.
+I look Indian; from age 5, I lived with Caucasian parents – true cockneys who were born close to the Bow Bells.

 They sent me to a predominately Jewish School.
 I remember singing “Shalom Chaverim” daily at assembly – a passionate way to start the morning.

 I’ve never had an issue getting a job in technology and never felt that there was a limiting “ceiling” above me, although to ensure I didn’t experience discrimination.

 I did one thing to comply with the workplace – I rapidly discarded my cockney accent.